DinisCruz/Book_Software_Quality/content/10.AppSec/Putting data in pastebin.md

 That's what you really want, you want your database to be in a situation where there is nothing truly valuable in there when it exists by itself:
   - all the sensitive data is encrypted
-  - all the ID are be tokenized
+  - all the ID are to be tokenized
-  - there is be way to de-anonymize that data
+  - there is a way to de-anonymize that data
   - every single asset in there should be random from the point of view of the database itself

 The Threat Model of a database with sensitive data vs one without is very different (which is another great way to visualize the differences)